cursey/reframework-book/src/api_cs/general/README.md

 REFramework.NET includes a plugin manager that handles the loading and execution of C# plugins.
 The plugin manager is responsible for:

 * Loading dependencies from the `reframework/plugins/managed/dependencies` directory
+* Generating reference assemblies which are output to the `reframework/plugins/managed/generated` directory
 * Compiling and loading C# source files from the `reframework/plugins/source` directory
 * Loading pre-compiled assemblies from the `reframework/plugins/managed` directory
 * Invoking the `Main` method of each plugin